 Conclusion

-This Earth Day, take a second to look at your desk.
-By going paperless, being smart with your energy, and protecting your mental health, you’re doing more than just passing your classes—you’re contributing to a greener future.
+This Earth Day, look at your desk.
+By going paperless, using energy wisely, and protecting your mental health, you are doing more than passing your classes.
+You are contributing to a greener future.

 You don't have to change everything overnight.
 Start small.
 Swap one bulb, download one note-taking app, or grab a reusable bottle.
 Every little shift counts toward a smarter, more sustainable way to learn.
 Happy Earth Day!